-Sean Dyche is currently the longest serving manager in the Premier League.
-He has been at the helm of The Clarets since his managerial appointment in October 2012.
-Since then, Sean Dyche has guided Burnley Football Club to two promotions to the top flight of English football in three seasons.
-First, in the 2013-14 season following a four-year absence from the premier league, then in the 2015-16 season after being relegated back to the championship during the previous season.
+Prior to his sacking, Sean Dyche was the longest-serving manager in the current version of the Premier League.
+He had been at the helm of The Clarets since his managerial appointment in October 2012 and, since then, Sean Dyche has guided Burnley Football Lancashire Club to two promotions to the top flight of English football in three seasons.
+First, in the 2013-14 season following a four-year absence from the Premier League, and then in the 2015-16 season after being relegated back to the championship during the previous season.

 So, what has been the key to his eight-year reign at Burnley?
 How has he managed to keep The Clarets established in the top flight?
 Well, that is a word Sean Dyche is not fond of.